DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

 Interpolating New Percentiles Using Previously Calculated Percentiles
 *********************************************************************

+To support faster calculations of percentiles without the need to repeatedly fetch all historic data from the USGS Water Data APIs, the
+:obj:`hyswap.percentiles.calculate_fixed_percentile_from_value` and
-To support faster calculations of percentiles without the need to repeatedly fetch all historic data from NWIS, the :obj:`hyswap.percentiles.calculate_fixed_percentile_from_value` and :obj:`hyswap.percentiles.calculate_variable_percentile_from_value`functions support the interpolation of a new percentile value for a measurement given a previously calculated set of percentiles and their associated values.
+:obj:`hyswap.percentiles.calculate_variable_percentile_from_value`functions support the
+interpolation of a new percentile value for a measurement given a previously calculated set of percentiles and their associated values.

-First is an example of fetching NWIS streamflow data for a USGS gage and then calculating the 10th, 50th, and 90th fixed-threshold percentiles using all of the data.
+First is an example of fetching streamflow data for a USGS gage and then calculating the 10th, 50th, and 90th fixed-threshold percentiles using all of the data.
 Then, a new fixed-threshold percentile value is interpolated for a measurement of 100.0 cfs.

 .. code::

-    # fetch data from NWIS using dataretrieval
+    # fetch data from USGS using dataretrieval
     df, _ = dataretrieval.waterdata.get_daily(
         monitoring_location_id="USGS-03586500",
         parameter_code="00060",